 Inclusive.
 There are an extra 13 modules designed specifically for students to do at home with their parents.
 This is important so they can put their learning into their family's context.

-Highly effective.
+High impact.
 Regular testing throughout the program evidences an average 44% increase in knowledge across all topics, regardless of socio-economic status.

-In 2020 we launched a subscription version of the program so that parents globally can access it for their kids at home.
+We also have a subscription version of the program so that parents globally can access it for their kids at home.
 This has proven particularly popular with homeschoolers.